lcaballero/inject-glob/readme.md

 # Introduction

 `inject-glob` is a simple wrapper around [nject][nject] and [glob][glob].
-[Glob][glob] provides a mechanism to traverse a directory structure and 'find' files for injection to create a [dependency injection][di] tree.
+[glob][glob] provides a mechanism to traverse a directory structure and 'find' files for injection to create a [dependency injection][di] tree.

 ## Installation